 It's been my experience that often we set goals to lose weight or improve our health and then life tends to get in the way.

-One of my big motivators for getting (and staying) healthy is to increase my odds of avoiding cancer and Alzheimer's disease.
+One big why for getting (and staying) healthy is to increase our odds of avoiding cancer and Alzheimer's disease.
 It used to be that unless we had a genetic predisposition to those things it didn't feel like it could happen to us.
 These days it's clear that genetics are not the only factor.

-As a Wellness Coach, part of my job is to empower people to take charge of their health, so I want to share with you a simple way to significantly cut your risk of disease.
+Part of my job as a Wellness Coach is empowering people to take charge of their health, so I want to share with you the single most effective way to significantly cut your risk of disease.

 Silent inflammation causes the immune system to act like a furnace that is working overtime.